 Do not splice into the vehicle lamp wiring for trailer lamps.
 Your vehicle uses an advanced electronic module to control and monitor your vehicle lamps.
 Splicing into the wiring or attaching wiring to the vehicle bulb. may DISABLE the rear vehicle lamps or cause them not to function properly.

-See your authorized dealer for proper instructions and equipment for hooking up trailer lamps.
+Contact your authorized dealer as soon as possible for proper instructions and equipment for hooking-up trailer lamps.

 Driving while you tow

 When towing a trailer: